canro91/Helpers/README.md

 # My Cool Helpers

 A set of extensions methods and helpers I use.
-It contains extensions methods for Ormlite's Sql Server provider and ASP.NET Core, among others.
+It contains extensions methods for OrmLite's Sql Server provider, ASP.NET Core, among others.

 ## Installation